 Altec Lansing Mini LifeJacket Jolt

 Altec Lansing is another reputable company that is known for their quality electronics; more specifically their audio offerings.
 The H20 speaker definitely lives up to the name.

-This is a speaker that almost seems to be immune to everything.
+This is a speaker that almost seems to be immune to everything given its IP67 rating.
 It’s waterproof, shockproof, sand proof, dustproof, the list just goes on.

 It’s only 2.8 pounds, so it’s really easy to carry around.
 Bluetooth capability means there’s no need for external cords; though you can still connect one if you wanted.

 The range of the bluetooth is also impressive at 100 feet so you don’t have to be close to enjoy it.